Position: Suzuki Flute Instructor

 The size of our Events Staff varies from event to event.
 Many events can be run by a single Event Staff person capable of both front and back of house tasks.
 Event Staff may have responsibility for managing / supervising an event volunteer.
 Other larger special events and fundraisers are staffed with multiple Event Staff with more specialized roles and responsibilities.

 Seasonal attendance at a paid training session is required.
-Fingerprinting and background checks will be completed at hiring.
+Background checks will be completed for all employees at hiring.

 Events Staff report to the Events Manager with additional supervision from special events coordinators and other BKCM staff as is appropriate for each event.
 Events staff hours fluctuate based on BKCM’s busy events schedule and hours available.
 Individuals seeking rolling basis, shift based work with backgrounds or interests in music, education, and nonprofit arts are strongly encouraged to apply.
 Pay rate is $25 per hour.